hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 ---
 title: "Quantification of transcript abundance using Salmon"
-author: "Mary Piper and Meeta Mistry"
+author: "Mary Piper, Meeta Mistry, Radhika Khetani, Jihe Liu"
-date: "Wednesday, February 27, 2019"
+date: "November 16, 2020
 ---

-Contributors: Mary Piper and Meeta Mistry

-Approximate time: 1.25 hours
+Approximate time: 20 minutes

 ## Learning Objectives

-* Explore using lightweight algorithms to quantify reads to abundance estimates
-* Understand how Salmon performs quasi-mapping and transcript abundance estimation
+* Create a job submission script to run Salamon on all samples in the dataset

 ## Running Salmon on multiple samples

-We just ran Salmon on a single sample, but we would like to run this on **all samples**.
-To do so, we will need to create a job submission script.

-> *NOTE:* We are iterating over FASTQ files in the **`raw_data` directory**.
+In class we talked in depth about how the Salmon algorithm works, and provided the command required to run Salmon on a single sample.
+In this lesson we walk through the steps required to **efficiently run Salmon on all samples** in the dataset.
+Unlike our experience with FastQC, where we could use one command and simply provide all files with the use of a wildcard (`*`), Salmon is only able to take a single file as input.

+Rather than typing out the Salmon command six times, we will use **a for loop to iterate over all FASTQ files in our dataset** (inside the `raw_fastq` directory).
+Furthermore, rather than running this for loop interactively, we will put the for loop inside a text file and create a **job submission script**.

 ### Create a job submission script to run Salmon in serial

-Since Salmon is only able to take a single file as input, one way in which we can do this is to use a 'for loop' to run Salmon on all samples in serial.
-What this means is that Salmon will process the dataset one sample at a time.

 Let's start by opening up a script in `vim`: